FinweLtd/doc-livesync-all/docs/quick_start/presentation_presenting.md

 !!! note
     If you haven't purchased a license, watermarks will be shown when you are presenting your own content files.
 This concerns both the control and the viewer devices.
 Only the control device requires a license.
 Watermarks will not appear on viewer devices when they are connected to a control device that has a valid license.

-## What's next

-You have barely scratched the surface of what you can do with the LiveSYNC tool.
-Learn more by reading some of the [tutorials](../tutorials/tutorials.md) or dive into the [User Guide](../user_guide/user_guide.md).